Jaxeus/L5MissionOne/README.md

 3. In terminal: git clone https://github.com/Jaxeus/L5MissionOne.git
 4. In terminal: npm install (to install node_modules)
 5. In terminal: npm run dev (to run nodemon server.js) OR node server.js

+MISSION TASKS:

+Mission tasks 1, 2, and 3 are in the Word Document attached to submission.

+Task 4 is learning about TDD (video - watched)

+From task 5, I chose to work with the 1st API:

+API 1.
+Convert "Model" and "Year" of a car to a suggested "Car Value"

+This API takes 2 parameters as input in JSON format that includes - the "model" (e.g. "Civic") and a numeric "year" of a car (e.g. 2014).
+And the output is a JSON format with the suggested value for the car, such as "$6,614".
+Here are the example specifications and business rules of conversion:

+INPUT	OUTPUT	ERROR OUTPUT
+{ model: "Civic"; year: 2014 }	{ car_value: 6614 }	{ error: "there is an error"}

+BUSINESS RULES

+Car_value is calculated by adding up the positions of alphabets of the letters in the name, times a hundred, and add the year value.
+Position of alphabet means the letter in the order of alphabets (e.g. A is the first letter, so it is 1.
+Z is the last letter, so it is 26).
+Space and any other signs are ignored.
+For example, a "Civic" in year 2014 will be worth (3 + 9 + 22 + 9 + 3) * 100 + 2014 = $6,614.
+If input values are not valid, return an error.